 My fiction and essays aim to promote humans' connection to nature.
 As an avid climber and health enthusiast, I also write about fitness, food, and outdoor play.
 I'm passionate about using storytelling to advocate for gender equality and ecosystem preservation.

-While creating articles for her online journal, These Words Like Rocks, and curating The Work Behind the Body series, Kelsey has been tromping around the fantastical realm of her novel-in-progress.
-The book follows an ancient lineage of women with predator-like qualities in a world teetering on a second great war.
-Sign up for her newsletter to receive sneak peeks into this labor of love.
+Between creating articles for my online journal, These Words Like Rocks, and curating The Work Behind the Body series, I've been tromping around the fantastical realm of my novel-in-progress.
+The book follows an ancient lineage of wild women in their quest to bring humans back into ecological order.
+It's been a cathartic and (mostly) fun labor of love.
+Sign up for my newsletter to receive sneak peeks into this epic project.

 In the past decade I've taught writing at two universities, sold gluten-free baked goods at farmers' markets, worked as a skiing and climbing instructor, and co-founded a writing center in Bozeman.
 While being a spastic 20-something, I left a chunk of heart in the Eastern Sierras, another in Wyoming, and yet another in Utah.

 My husband and I now have a garden in our hometown of Bozeman, Montana, though we tend to grow more weeds than food.
 You'll most likely find me sweating coffee in the sole company of my devil-incarnate cat.
 Yet when I'm not writing, I'm out climbing or hiking with my two absurdly fluffy dogs, Titia (t-sha) and Gambit.

 If you're looking to get in touch, send me an email at firstname.lastname@example.org.
 And hey--thanks for being here!